octospacc/sitoctt/en/miscellanea/Chi-Sono.md

 For now, I'm sorry, but that's all.
 If you want to know more, you'll first have to wait until I think of new stuff to write.
 Don't hope too much, though, considering that this page hasn't expanded substantially for months and months 😬.

-Here on the site, however, I have not yet had clear enough ideas, nor the necessary patience, to create enormous collections on all those elements of knowledge that I possess on very particular subjects.
+Here on the site, however, I have not yet had clear enough ideas, nor the necessary patience, to create huge collections on all those elements of knowledge that I possess on very particular subjects.
 For the moment, at the cost of almost never adding anything, I avoid filling the post with **too much** information; However, I throw them all on [OcttKB](https://kb.octt.eu.org).

 ---

 ![Me on Animal Crossing Wild World.]({{< assetsRoot >}}/Media/Animal-Crossing/ACWW-Me-2022-08-01.avif)
 _I?
 Cutie.
 Absolutely indisputable._
 _You?
 Meh, maybe..
 I think???_

+<script src="/res/Contacts.js"></script>